 We have measured and reported on our carbon emissions since 2012.
 Since then, we’ve taken the following steps:

-- Climate-themed work features on our stages –Presenting work that responds to the climate crisis is part of our socially aware programming.
-A recent example is Variations – a digital festival of video responses to the climate crisis including work by John Grant and Yoko Ono.
+• Climate-themed work features on our stages –Presenting work that responds to the climate crisis is part of our socially aware programming.
+An example is Variations – a digital festival of video responses to the climate crisis including work by John Grant and Yoko Ono.

 The electricity and heat used in our building are produced just a few hundred metres away at the Gateshead District Energy Scheme.
 This makes our energy more affordable and efficient than drawing power from the national grid.